Tattoo Bubbling: Causes And How To Fix It

 Tattoo bubbling and infection are two distinct issues in the tattoo healing process.
 Bubbling is commonly noticed when scabs on the healing tattoo are exposed to excess moisture.
 It is a temporary phase and often harmless when managed properly.
 However, if neglected, the scabs and the tattooed area may end up developing an infection.

 A tattoo infection is a more serious concern.
 It is marked by symptoms like redness, inflammation, persistent pain, and pus.
 Moreover, the area might feel tender and warm to the touch.
-While bubbling is a natural part of healing, infection results from bacteria entering the tattooed area either during or after the tattooing process (2).
+While bubbling is a natural part of healing, an infected tattoo results from bacteria entering the tattooed area either during or after the tattooing process (2).
 Prompt identification and differentiation between the symptoms of the two issues are crucial.
 If you notice persistent signs of infection or are uncertain about its symptoms, seek professional advice from a medical expert to ensure the proper course of action for your potentially infected tattoo.

 Now that you know the difference between a bubbling and an infected tattoo, the next section tells you more about the preventative measures you can take to avoid the appearance of tattoo bubbles.